marcocofano/excalidraw.nvim/README.md

 helps using these tools within your .md notes and store all files in a sensible way.
 It includes pickers to manage creation and opening of the links with the right app.

-It creates default canvas according to your setup configuration.
-It can also handle template canvas!
+It creates default scenes according to your setup configuration.
+It can also handle template scenes!

 ## features

-- Open canvas files. `gx` works oput of the box fine if you have the excalidraw app installed as a PWA and configured as default application for .excalidraw files.
+- Open scenes files. `gx` works oput of the box fine if you have the excalidraw app installed as a PWA and configured as default application for .excalidraw files.
 The plugin provides a cusom opener that tries to find the file in the link in a smarter way, if you use relative paths.
-- Create new canvas file (and possibly open it in app).
-From .md files, give it a name and it creates the canva, a link to the file and puts the cursor on the name (at the start) and optionally opens it with the default app.
-You can configure where to save your canvas.
+- Create new scenes file (and possibly open it in app).
+From .md files, give it a name and it creates the scene, a link to the file and puts the cursor on the name (at the start) and optionally opens it with the default app.
+You can configure where to save your scenes.
 - default keymaps ???
-- Templates: It can open, save and reuse templates canvas.
+- Templates: It can open, save and reuse templates scenes.
 It uses custom or Telescope pickers. vim-fzf available in the future.
 You can use one of the templates as default (it defaults to use a blank one).

 ## Usage